ronaldbosma/blog/content/blog/apim-client-certificate-series/01-validate-client-certificate-in-apim/index.md

 #### Validate certificate chain

 We've been using the client certificates for the development environment.
-If you use the test environment version (e.g. `tst-client-01.pfx`), you should get a `401 Unauthorized` response.
+If you use the test environment version (e.g. `tst-client-01.pfx`), you should receive a `401 Unauthorized` response.
 However, with the current configuration, a `200 OK` is returned because we are not validating the certificate chain.

 To fix this, locate the `validate-client-certificate` policy.
 Change the value of the `validate-trust` attribute to `true` and redeploy the change.
 Now you'll get the following `401 Unauthorized` response when calling the `validate-using-policy` operation again, indicating that the certificate chain of the client certificate could not be validated.